were signs in the sky

 but we misread them badly.
 For a long time we thought the sun moved round the earth, and yet our calculations showed up something wrong.
 Like curious boys we took it all apart piece by cosmic piece.
-Patiently we watched the stars, carefully recording each small change
+We followed the stars, carefully recording each small change